onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Everyone's ULTIMATE Concern == The Great Enabler ?!

 Everyone's ULTIMATE Concern ?!..
+A Sermon on the Web & the Final Inversion

-Sermon on the Web
+Our ULTIMATE Concern - A Sermon on the Web & the Final Inversion

 the greatest slaughter of sacred cows - democracy (1 man 1 vote), capitalism, communism, socialism